Church of St. Mary the Virgin (Manhattan): Music

 The choir of the Church of Saint Mary the Virgin is a professional ensemble that sings music for the liturgy.
-At each Solemn Mass, the plainchant is sung in the original Latin.
+At each Solemn Mass, the plainchant propers are sung in the original Latin.
 The choir's repertoire of Masses and motets stretches from the Middle Ages to works by living composers.

 A number of musicians have served as organist and music director at the parish, among them McNeil Robinson, Kyler Brown, Christopher Babcock, Robert McCormick, James Kennerley, and Simon Whalley.
 The current organist and music director is David Hurd.